 All organisations need to promote themselves, and often this involves a certain amount of creative licence, mild exaggeration or embellishment.
 There is really nothing wrong with this- but the problem is when this spin is confused with fact or reality.

-I once worked with an organisation who were convinced that they were the ‘industry leaders’ (they were not, although could have been).
-As a result, complacency set in and the business stagnated.
+I once worked with an organisation who were convinced that we were the ‘industry leaders’ (we were not, although could easily have been).
+This arrogance and resulting complacency meant that competitors quickly overtook any initial advantage.

 #7 Believing someone else’s bullshit